adjl/mastermind/README.md

 (The algorithm is at least O(n3), I think. :[)

-At the worst case (8 pegs, 8 colours and 8 white pegs), the algorithm takes 13m 75s to generate solutions.
+At the worst case (8 pegs, 8 colours and 8 white pegs), the algorithm takes 13m 45s to generate solutions.

+PyGTK is used to make the graphical user interface of the game.

 Usage
 -----
+To start the text version of the game, run
+    ./mastermind.py -t, or simply
+    ./mastermind.py

-To start playing the game, choose one of the three available modes [S, M, D].
+To start playing, choose one of the three available modes [S, M, D].
 You can also change settings in the Options screen [O].

 You will then be asked to enter your name and, when playing as the codemaker, your secret pattern.